silbinarywolf/aurelia-webpack-plugin-wiki/AureliaPlugin-options.md

 If you have different startup code that doesn't require this initial dependency, you can remove it with `aureliaApp: undefined`.

+Note that if a Webpack `DllPlugin` is detected, no default value is set.
+This is because a DLL typically doesn't include your app entry point.

 ### aureliaConfig
 `aureliaConfig: string | string[] | undefined = ["standard", "developpmentLogging"]`